plain-plain-text/simple-essay/sections/intro.md

-This is the introduction of the essay.[^footnote-to-intro] In this essay, in the voice of Indiana Jones, I will attempt to say smart things about Djuna Barnes’s 1936 novel _Nightwood_.
+This is the introduction of the essay.[^footnote-to-intro] In this essay, in the voice of Indiana Jones, I will attempt to say smart things about Djuna Barnes’s 1936 novel _Nightwood_[@nightwood].
 I’ve chosen that novel just because it’s what’s on my mind at the moment that I am writing this boilerplate text and have not yet decided to move ahead to the lorem ipsum text.